 How do you structure your day?
 Vacation days?
 Do you take “snow days”?

-Most homeschooling families base the structure on what works best for the family.
-We start our day at 8:30 by doing chores and having breakfast before sitting down to start school.
+We start our day at 8:30 am by doing chores and having breakfast before sitting down to start school.
 We begin around 9:30 and aim to finish by 1:30.
 Some days may take a little longer (a toddler is involved).
 After school my kids do some independent reading before calling it a day.
-We school 5 days a week.
-Vacation days and sick days are flexible for us because we are home.
+We school 5 days a week and year-round.
+Snow days?
+What’s that?
 We school right through those.
 If we need a vacation, we take it.
 Year-round isn’t for everyone.
 Homeschool is all about flexibility, so it’s what you find works best for your family.

 How do you decide what day to start school for the year?
 Do you school year round?
 Do you have a summer vacation?

 Again, many families do this differently.
 Some follow the public school schedule with summers off and Holiday breaks.
-I give them about a month off during the major holidays, and two weeks off during summer while I’m planning the following year.
+I give them a week off during the major holidays, and two weeks off during summer while I’m planning the following year.
 We still do math and reading during these breaks.

 Do/will you homeschool through high school?
 Do you plan on your kids transitioning at some point to public school?
 Will there be some sort of testing required in order for the transition to occur?